German submarine U-558: Fourth and fifth patrols

 Her fourth patrol, which began on 11 October 1941, first saw action off Ireland when she torpedoed and sank the unescorted Vancouver Island, a Canadian merchant ship of 9,472 GRT, on 15 October.
 Two days later on 17 October, U-558 was involved in a devastating attack on Convoy SC 48 in the North Atlantic.
 During the battle, U-558 sank three ships: the 9,552 GRT British merchant steamer W.C.
 Teagle, and the Norwegian merchant steamers Erviken (which broke in two and sank in three minutes) and Rym, 6,595 and 1,369 GRT respectively U-558 took a hit from a depth charge dropped by a Catalina flying boat, but did not sustain serious damage and continued to shadow the convoy.
 She returned to Brest on 25 October 1941, having sunk four ships in the 15 days of her fourth patrol.

 U-558's fifth patrol began on 24 November 1941.
 On 2 December, a British aircraft spotted the U-boat attempting to enter the Mediterranean Sea and called for surface support.
 U-558 took serious damage from depth charges dropped by the two ships that responded.
 She was able to escape, but had to return to Brest for repairs, arriving 7 December 1941 after only 14 days at sea, having had no success.

 Sixth and seventh patrols

 U-558 required significant repairs and remained in port until 10 February 1942, when she embarked on her sixth patrol.
-On 21 February Convoy ONS 67 was spotted, so she moved into position along with five other submarines.
+On 21 February Convoy ON 67 was spotted, so she moved into position along with five other submarines.
 Eight of its ships were sunk by the U-boats, another two were left damaged.
 On 24 February, U-558 torpedoed the 8,009 GRT British tanker Anadara, which escaped.
 That same day she also torpedoed and sank the 9,432 GRT Norwegian tanker Eidanger and the 5,578 GRT British steamer Inverarder.
 She returned to Brest on 11 March 1942.